Distributed Lower Bounds for Ruling Sets: Background

 We use regular expressions to represent (collections of) node and edges configurations.
 For example, the expression $\P\s\O^{\Delta-1}$ describes a node configuration that consists of exactly one label $\P$ and $\Delta-1$ labels $\O$.
 Similarly, the expression $\M\s[\P\O]$ describes a collection of edge configurations that consists of one label $\M$ and the other label can be either $\P$ or $\O$, i.e., $\M\s[\P\O] = \{ \M\P, \M\O \}$.
 We call a part of an expression such as $[\P\O]$, where we have a choice between different labels, a \emph{disjunction}.
 While technically an expression containing a disjunction describes a set of configurations, we will use the term \emph{configuration} also for such an expression, for simplicity.
 In order to explicitly specify that the expression contains a disjunction, we will use the term \emph{condensed configuration}.
 Moreover, we will say that a configuration is \emph{contained in} a condensed configuration if we can obtain the former from the latter by picking a choice in each disjunction.

 With a few exceptions, all problems from a large class of problems of interest in the LOCAL model, so-called \emph{locally checkable} problems, can be described in this formalism.
 A locally checkable problem is simply a problem for which the correctness of a solution can be verified by checking whether the $O(1)$-hop neighborhood of each node is locally correct.
 For technical reasons, locally checkable problems whose definitions involve small cycles (such as determining for each node whether it is contained in a triangle) cannot be described in the above formalism.
+For example, consider the triangle-detection problem, and consider a graph $G$ that is a triangle.
+Assume for a contradiction that there is an alphabet $\Sigma$, and node and edge constraints, satisfying that a graph can be labeled correctly if and only if it contains a triangle.
+Consider a valid labeling for $G$.
+We can construct a $6$-cycle $H$ satisfying that each node and edge configuration that appears in $H$ also appears in $G$ (that is, $H$ is a lift of $G$).
+Hence, the labeling is valid, even if $H$ does not contain any triangle, contradicting the correctness of the labeling.
 Hence, for simplicity, in the remainder of the paper we will use the term ``locally checkable" for (locally checkable) problems that are not of this kind.

 In the following we present two examples highlighting how we arrive at the description of a problem in the new formalism.
 In Section~\ref{sec:equivalence}, we will show more formally that the given descriptions capture the MIS and ruling set problems.